MozeBaltyk/UpOnLAN/README.md

 **[Features](#features) • [Get Started](#get-started)**

 This project is a cold fork of Netboot.xyz with the goal of unifying and simplifying the upstream into an all-in-one solution.
-Its main purpose is to provide an editor for iPXE menus and serve them on the fly.
-Additional features include Wake-on-LAN, PXE menu testing and installation, and a webapp for developing custom PXE menus.
+Its main purpose is to provide an editor for iPXE menus, build the boot mediums and serve them on the fly.
+Additional features include Wake-on-LAN, PXE menu testing and installation, and documentation in the webapp for developing custom PXE menus.

 PXE booting is especially relevant for automating bare-metal installations and experimenting with new setups.

 ## Features